nsatsia/telco-homelabs/docs/AI CLI MGMT cluster install.md

 ### Finalise the configuration

 #### Configure static VIPs to match your DNS entries
+Refer to the example below on how to prepare the DNS server.

 ```bash
 aicli update cluster ocptest \
   -P api_vip=192.19.129.21 \